Joaos3092/Genetic-data-analysis/README.md

 a real life example.

 Notebooks **9a-b** and **10** explore a particular way of studying population genetic structure.
 The focus of these notebooks is on capturing the degree of overlap between distributions.
-The description explored, *overlap*, is not one of distance or variance (say *Fst* or ANOVA), but of the extent of distribution space significant to more than one population.
+The description explored, *overlap*, is not one of distance or variance (like *Fst* or ANOVA), but of the extent of distribution space significant to more than one population.
 In terms of classification, this amounts to a study of error.

 **The importance of the overlap measure**

-In notebooks **7** and **8** we explored the relation between correlation, distance in PCA space and classification accuracy.
+In notebooks **6** through **8** we explored the relation between correlation, distance in PCA space and classification accuracy.
 We learned that for two populations this relation is straighforward: error rate presents a gaussian decline with increasing distance (*Fst*) but is positively and linearly related to the overlap measure.
-The reason why this second finding is important is that natural populations are not always neet little blobs of gaussian variation.
-The assumption of this ideal scenario is in fact one limitation of existing approaches in dealing with complex data sets.
+The reason why this second finding is important is that natural populations are not always neat little blobs of gaussian variation.
+The assumption of this ideal scenario is in fact one limitation in existing approaches in dealing with complex data sets.

 Natural populations can present an important degree of internal substructure.
 In cases where internal variation does not exceed the variance between reference clusters estimates of deviation from internal centroids can still be informative.
 However, if substructure is the result of exogenous introgression,